arinzl/aws-checkov-demo/base-code/README.md

-# Installation of IaC
+# Installation

+Please see https://devbuildit.com/2023/02/06/security-checking-aws-infrastructure-code-before-deployment-with-checkov/ for detailed explaination.

 ## Requirements:
-Terraform CLI installed with access to your target AWS account
+- Terraform CLI installed with access to your target AWS account
+- Checkov installed as detailed on https://checkov.io

 ## Deployment
 - Clone repo into a source folder